-Over the last few months of quarantine, your home may have suddenly transformed into a makeshift office, complete with a comfortable desk and chair, a wireless keyboard, and a wireless mouse.
+Over the past two years, your home may have suddenly transformed into a makeshift office complete with a comfortable desk and chair, a wireless keyboard, and a wireless mouse.
 But one thing most of us don’t think about having until we actually need it is a printer.
-Unless you’re a lawyer or an author, or in some other profession that relies on printing a lot of documents, you probably don’t need one of those gargantuan grey rectangular printers.
+Unless you’re a lawyer or an author, or in some other profession that relies on printing a lot of documents, you probably don’t need one of those gargantuan, gray, rectangular printers.
 For most of us, a small and discreet printer that can handle the occasional online form or shipping label will be plenty.

-With that in mind, we’re rounding up the best at-home printers, according to the people.
-(See our introduction to this new series here.)
-Our recommendations range from our managing editor’s beloved minimalistic laser printer to something called the EcoTank, which saved a Hollywood screenwriter from his nightmare with ink.
+With that in mind, we’re rounding up the best at-home printers according to the people.
+(See our introduction to this series here.)
+Our recommendations range from our deputy editor’s beloved minimalistic laser printer to something called the EcoTank, which saved a Hollywood screenwriter from his nightmare with ink.

 People’s Choice: Best-rated laser printer according to Amazon Reviews